 2 Days In Lisbon - The Ultimate Itinerary

-Begin your morning the Lisbon way—enjoy a quick espresso and a warm pastel de nata at a neighborhood bakery.
-It’s the perfect start to fuel your explorations.
+Start your first day in Lisbon with an espresso and pastel de nata at a local bakery.
+It’s a morning ritual here, and the perfect way to fuel up before sightseeing.

 Belém Tower